 1. Boots to Business

 Consider Boots to Business a starting point for entering the entrepreneurial world.
-The Small Business Administration offers its Boots to Business course to active-duty military ready to transition to civilian life and its ReBoot to Business course to veterans of any era seeking to start a business.
+The Small Business Administration offers its Boots to Business (B2B) course to active-duty military ready to transition to civilian life and its Boots to Business Reboot course to veterans of any era seeking to start a business.

-The Boots to Business and ReBoot courses offers an overview of business fundamentals that will help veterans develop a sound business plan and access start-up capital resources, networking opportunities and in-depth business training.
+The Boots to Business and Reboot courses offer an overview of business fundamentals that will help veterans develop a sound business plan and access startup capital resources, networking opportunities and in-depth business training.

 For more information or to apply, visit the Small Business Administration website.